pombreda/lepl/doc-src/manual/intro-4.rst

 .. warning::

-   The exercise above, while useful, is not always completely accurate, because Lepl may modify the matchers before using them.
-You are most likely to see this when using a grammar with left--recursion (see below)
+   The exercise above, while useful, is not always completely accurate, because Lepl may re--order the matchers if you use the configuration option ``config.optimize_or()``.
-   --- Lepl may re-arrange the order of matchers inside `Or()
-   <api/redirect.html#lepl.matchers.combine.Or>`_ so that the left--recursive
-   case comes last.

-   With the default configuration Lepl should always maintain the basic logic of the grammar --- the result will be consistent with the parser given --- but the order of the matches may not be what is expected from the arguments above.

-   If the order is critical you can control Lepl's optimisations by giving an explicit :ref:`configuration <configuration>`.
+   However, since Lepl 4, that option is not included in the default configuration, so this warning is not as important as it was in earlier versions of the parser.

-There's an easy fix for this (but see comments on efficiency below), which is to explicitly say that the parser must match the entire output (`Eos()
+An easy (but see comments on efficiency below) fix for avoiding short results is to explicitly say that the parser must match the entire output (`Eos()
 <api/redirect.html#lepl.matchers.derived.Eos>`_ matches "end of string" or
 "end of stream").
 This works because the sequence described above fails (as some input remains), so the next alternative is tried (which in this case